bunniesandbeatings/maniresto/README.md

 # ManiRESTo
-Using RESTful resources in an easy to reason about manner.
+Using [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) resources in an easy to reason about manner.

-The good bit's of HATEOAS, heuristically applied to every-day API development.
+Including the good bit's of [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS), heuristically applied to every-day API development.

 ## Resources